Welcome to Your Journey to Open Science!

 Connect your research to your data, software, institution, and more!

-As a researcher you have control over how you are represented digitally.
-Managing your digital profile can help optimize your digital presence, increase the visibility of your work and scientific contributions, connect with potential collaborators and partners, and receive credit when others use your work.
-We call this “Your Digital Presence”!
+Optimize your digital presence, increase discovery of your work to potential collaborators and partners, and receive credit when others use your work.

 2. Data Documentation and Citation Checklist